nus-cs3281/2023/students/Echomo-Xinyu/knowledge.md

 The [Official Angular Start Guide](https://angular.io/start) provides a walk-through of building a shopping website with Angular which involves component, service, data management and transfer -- essentially everything needed for a basic website.
 It is a fun experience and the guide is very clear and helpful.

+### Angular Upgrade

+In WATcher, I drafted PRs to upgrade Angular version from 8 to 10.
+While following the instructions by the [official guide](https://update.angular.io/), I worked with various problems along the way: outdated versions of certain dependency, linting errors, wrong modifier and manual upgrade of certain new imports after merge, and managed to solve them accordingly.

 ### Tool/GitHub Actions + Markbind

 During rendering the [WATcher-docs website](https://catcher-org.github.io/WATcher-docs/), I read about Github Actions and they would be triggered upon pull requests or change to specified branches.
 I have also read about [markbind documentation](https://markbind.org/userGuide/deployingTheSite.html) to understand how we may deploy a website written with markbind using GitHub Actions.